MicrosoftDocs/WSL/WSL/install-manual.md

 - [openSUSE Leap 15.2](https://aka.ms/wsl-opensuseleap15-2)
 - [Fedora Remix for WSL](https://github.com/WhitewaterFoundry/WSLFedoraRemix/releases/)

 This will cause the `<distro>.appx` packages to download to a folder of your choosing.
-Follow the [installation instructions](#installing-your-distro) to install your downloaded distribution(s).

 If you prefer, you can also download your preferred distribution(s) via the command line, you can use PowerShell with the [Invoke-WebRequest](/powershell/module/microsoft.powershell.utility/invoke-webrequest) cmdlet.
 For example, to download Ubuntu 20.04: